-Days of Destruction, Days of Revolt by Nation Books
+Days of Destruction, Days of Revolt by Chris Hedges and Joe Sacco

 The book starts in the western plains, where Native Americans were sacrificed in the giddy race for land and empire.
 It moves to the old manufacturing centers and coal fields that fueled the industrial revolution, but now lie depleted and in decay.
 It follows the steady downward spiral of American labor into the nation's produce fields and ends in Zuccotti Park where a new generation revolts against a corporate state that has handed to the young an economic, political, cultural and environmental catastrophe.